Battle of Wyse Fork: Battlefield preservation

 The battlefield is now under threat by an NCDOT project to create a bypass around Kinston.
+It currently faces local opposition from lawmakers and the public.

 U.S. 70 Kinston Bypass-Wyse Fork Interchange

 The N.C.
-Department of Transportation (NCDOT) has proposed upgrading the existing four-lane U.S. 70 in the Kinston, N.C., area, to interstate standards.
-The proposed project is known as R-2553 in the NCDOT’s Statewide Transportation Improvement Program.
-The current roadway designs include an interchange with a bridge and ramps at the intersection of Wyse Fork Road and U.S. 70, along with associated service roads that would be built.
+Department of Transportation (NCDOT) has proposed upgrading the existing four-lane US 70 in the Kinston area to interstate standards as part of the I-42 project.
+The proposed project is known as R-2553 in the NCDOT's Statewide Transportation Improvement Program.
+The current roadway designs include an interchange with a bridge and ramps at the intersection of Wyse Fork Road and US 70, along with associated service roads that would be built.
 This is currently a conventional intersection with stop signs on Wyse Fork Road.

 NCDOT is working with federal and state partners to minimize all environmental impacts, including to the historic battlefield.
 Specifically, NCDOT is working with the U.S. Army Corps of Engineers and the N.C.
 State Historic Preservation Office by following the National Historic Preservation Act of 1966 Section 106 review process for determining impacts to the battlefield and developing mitigation efforts.